Lulu Ranne

-Lulu Ranne (born 12 July 1971) is a Finnish politician currently serving in the Parliament of Finland for the Finns Party at the Tavastia constituency.
+Lulu Ranne (born 12 July 1971) is a Finnish politician currently serving in the Parliament of Finland for the Finns Party in the Tavastia constituency.
 She has also served as Minister of Transport and Communications since 2023.

 Early life

-Born in Kristinestad, Finland, Ranne moved to Haparanda, Sweden, when she was six years old and lived there until she was eighteen.
+Born in Kristinestad, Finland, Ranne moved to Haparanda, Sweden when she was six years old and lived there until she was eighteen.
 She speaks both Finnish and Swedish.

 Political career

 In June 2023, she was appointed Minister of Transport and Communications in the Orpo Cabinet.

 Political views

-In an interview given for Suomen Uutiset in 2021, Ranne stated that she considers the Intergovernmental Panel on Climate Change (IPCC) not as a scientific but a political organization which publishes propaganda and spreads "climate panic" with an intention to move the society to a more totalitarian direction.
-She said that she holds a view that it is not known whether human activities have had effect on the global warming and that international climate conferences do not aim to reduce greenhouse gas emissions but to maintain a sense of crisis in people.
-She claimed that if the global warning really concerned European Union, it would spend one billion euros a year to the development of fusion power.
+In an interview given for Suomen Uutiset in 2021, Ranne stated that she does not consider the Intergovernmental Panel on Climate Change (IPCC) a scientific organization; rather, she believes it is a political organization that publishes propaganda and spreads "climate panic" with the aim of increasing totalitarianism in society.
+She said that she holds a view that it is not known whether human activities have had an effect on global warming and that international climate conferences do not aim to reduce greenhouse gas emissions but to maintain a sense of crisis in people.
+She claimed that if global warning really concerned the European Union, it would spend one billion euros a year on the development of fusion power.